shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 ```

 This will internally look up the SEO url for the route `http://my-shop.com/frontend/my-controller/my-action?some-param=123456`
-and print that out, if it is available.
+and print it out, if it is available.
 When using smarty, you can also use the `url` plugin - it will also take care of proper
 rewriting the URLs:

 ```
 {url module=frontend controller=my-controller action=my-action some-param=123456}
 ```

-As it is critical in regards of SEO to make sure, that always SEO routes are shown, Shopware will also find all URLs in the
+As it is critical in terms of SEO to make sure that SEO routes are always shown, Shopware will also find all URLs in the
 generated HTML code and rewrite those before returning the page to the user.
 For that reason, it is not necessary to rewrite
 the URLs in your code - Shopware will take care of that automatically in the method `\Shopware_Plugins_Core_PostFilter_Bootstrap::filterUrls`
 which will trigger `\Shopware\Components\Routing\Router::generateList`.
 The whole process of building SEO URLs from within